 kudu, plus aquatic birds on islands and sandbanks.
 On these broad floodplains, we also find herds of graceful eland and plenty of predators, including lion, leopard, cheetah and

 jackal.
 Rafts of Nile crocodile lie along the river's edge.
 Some 380 bird species reside in the park, including the Nyasa lovebird, Livingstone’s flycatcher, banded snake eagle, yellow-billed kites and huge numbers of iridescent carmine bee-eaters that burrow nests into the sandy riverbanks.

 The riverine environment is ideally suited for exploration by boat and on foot, with walking safaris providing a perspective that simply isn’t available in a vehicle.
 We have opportunities to cruise a stretch of the Zambezi River aboard a leisurely pontoon boat and an exhilarating speedboat, surveying an environment rich with waterbirds.
 We also explore the landscape on wildlife drives in open 4x4 safari vehicles, allowing a chance to get very close to big

 game and large herds of animals.

-Our safari comes to a close as we fly back to Harare, Zimbabwe's capital, to meet homeward flights.
+Our safari comes to a close as we fly back to Zimbabwe's capital of Harare to meet departing flights.

 Physical Rating: Easy